How to Form an LLC: A Complete Guide

 Step 6: Obtain an EIN (Tax ID Number)

-Free through IRS website.
+Free through the IRS EIN online application.
 Required for:

 • Opening business bank accounts